 The first thing to work out is what you can afford.
 When it comes to the deciding factor of a house vs apartment investment, you’ll need to start by having a chat with a good lender or mortgage broker.
 This will play a big part in what type of property you can buy.

 If you can afford an apartment in a great location but not a house, it is worth considering purchasing the apartment.
 Properties closer to a city centre will generally cost more because proximity to high-income employment is a key factor that affects values.

 You also need to think about location.
 This requires figuring out the market.
 Accessibility to transport, shopping hubs and lifestyle attractions, should all play a factor in your decision.

 Then there’s the opportunity to improve the value of the property.
 Houses have greater potential for renovations, rebuilds and extensions.

-The most important thing you do as an investor is to put in the work and research so that you are confident when you buy.
+The most important thing you can do as an investor is to put in the work and research so that you are confident when you buy.
 By making informed investment decisions you will build your wealth and improve your life.

 If you want to learn how to do this and start investing, come to one of our free Property Investor Webinars happening this week.

 Why is property investment a good investment?
 Why not invest in shares or bonds instead?
 Which investment is the most secure?
 If you’ve come to a crossroads in your life where you’re ready to start building your wealth but questions like these are bouncing around your head, then it’s time to sit down and start your education on investing.